keramiozsoy/blog/posts/230123/README.md

 # what are the responsibilities of boot loader

+A boot loader is a program responsible for loading the Linux kernel.
-Static files of the boot-loader in the /boot folder.
+Static files of the boot loader in the /boot folder.

 These files help to start computer.
 This is one of the most important folder.
 Removing anything from this directory or a file getting corrupted will result in OS crash after reboot.

 Let's dive into general responsibilities of boot loader.

 - Initializing the hardware